Jaykef/mlx-rag-gguf/README.md

 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/gguf.py">gguf.py</a>: Has all stubs for loading and inferencing .gguf models.
 - <a href="https://github.com/vegaluisjose/mlx-rag/blob/main/vdb.py">vdb.py</a>: Holds logic for creating a vector database from a pdf file and saving it in mlx format (.npz) .
 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/create_vdb.py">create_vdb.py</a>: It inherits from vdb.py and has all arguments used in creating a vector DB from a PDF file in mlx format (.npz).
-- <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/rag_vdb.py">rag_vdb.py</a>: Retrieves data from vdb used in queryiing the base model.
+- <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/rag_vdb.py">rag_vdb.py</a>: Retrieves data from vdb used in querying the base model.
 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/model.py">model.py</a>: Houses logic for the base model (with configs), embedding model and transformer encoder.
 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/utils.py">utils.py</a>: Utility function for accessing GGUF tokens.